 South and Southeast

-Motorists in the West Coast region are paying the highest pump prices in the nation, with all states in the region landing on the top 10 most expensive list.
-Hawaii ($3.64) and California ($3.57) are the most expensive markets in the country.
-Other states in the region are seeing the following prices: Washington ($3.21), Nevada ($3.13), Oregon ($3.05), Alaska ($3.00) and Arizona ($2.81).
-State averages in the region have decreased on the week by as much as three cents, except in Arizona, which saw a three-cent increase since last Monday and is one of only two states in the country to see pump prices push more expensive.
+Motorists in the West Coast region are paying the highest pump prices in the nation, with most states in the region landing on the top 10 most expensive list today.
+Hawaii ($3.64) and California ($3.62) are the most expensive markets in the country.
+Washington ($3.25), Nevada ($3.20), Oregon ($3.10) and Alaska ($3.06) follow.
+Arizona ($2.77) is the only state in the region to fall off the list.
+Most state averages in the region have decreased on the week, with California (-5 cents) seeing the largest decline.

 Oil market dynamics

 At the close of Friday’s formal trading session on the NYMEX, WTI increased by a $1.96 to settle at $54.50.
 Crude prices increased last week after reports emerged that OPEC is considering additional crude production cuts.
 In July, the cartel announced that it and its partners would extend the 1.2 million b/d crude production reduction agreement for an additional nine months.
 More details about the potential production cuts will likely be discussed at OPEC’s next meeting on December 5-6 in Vienna.
 Crude prices could increase this week amid further indications that global crude supply will tighten this fall.

 The increase in crude prices last week occurred despite the International Energy Agency (IEA) revealing that global oil demand from May 2018 to January 2019 grew at its slowest rate since 2008.
 As a result, IEA reduced its global crude demand growth forecasts for 2019 and 2020 to 1.1 million and 1.3 million bpd respectively.